Ankr-network/ankr-docs/docs/Game/Unreal/getting-started/03-update-nft.md

 ---
 ---

-**UpdateNFT** is used to change NFT characteristics on the blockchain
+`UpdateNFT` is used to change NFT characteristics on the blockchain.

 ### URL